MnyamanaZ/Coffee-Shop-Sales-Analysis/README.md

 - Canva – for building a business-style presentation
 - GitHub – for structuring, storing, and documenting the entire project

-Repository Structure
+Project Structure

-Coffee-Shop-Sales-Analysis/
-│
+My work is saved in folders,below is a breakdown for each folder under the Coffee-Shop-Sales-Analysis Repository:
-├── Data/                   # Raw and cleaned data
+DATA :Raw and Cleaned data
-│   ├── Bright Coffee Shop Analysis.csv
-│   ├── Bright Coffee Shop Analysis.xlsx.csv
-|
-├── SQL Code/               # Snowflake SQL queries
-│   ├── Script
-│
-├── Documents/               # case study, Miro export │   ├── Case Study.pdf
-│   ├── Coffee Shop Sales Analysis Mind Map.jpg
-│
+SQL CODE :Snowflake scrip
+DOCUMENTS:Case study and Miro Plan
-├── Pivot Tables/            # Pivot table analysis in Excel │   └── Coffee Shop Sales Analysis Pivot Table.xlsx
+Pivot Tables: Pivot table analysis in excel
-│
-├── Presentation/           # Final business-style presentation
-│   ├── Coffee Shop Sales Analysis presentation.pptx
-│   └──	Coffee Shop Sales Analysis Slides.zip and PDF
+PRESENTATION: Is in three formats power point, png slides and pdf

 Key Insights & Learnings: